jedwards1230/go-kerbal/README.md

 ## Currently:
  * Compiles metadata and displays info in the TUI
+ * Finds Kerbal game directory

 ## TODO:
  * Optimize how .ckan files are saved into Modules and the Registry
  * Handle old versions of mods
- * Find kerbal game directory
  * Find currently installed mods
  * Implement mod installer
  * Search through list of mods
    * Add filtering for display